On This Day On This DayRSS FeedFeeds

 1933

 India's answer to Trevor Bailey is born.
-Bapu Nadkarni was their jack of all trades in the 1950s and 60s: a dogged, dour left-handed bat, a metronomic left-arm spinner, and a brave close fielder.
-Nadkarni made one Test century - a match-saving 122 not out against England in Kanpur in 1963-64 - and with the ball he returned the sort of figures that would chill Steve Waugh to the bone: 34-24-24-1 and 52.4-38-43-4 (v Pakistan in Delhi in 1960-61), and 32-27-5-0 against England in Madras three years later, when he bowled 131 balls without conceding a run.
+Bapu Nadkarni was their jack of all trades in the 1950s and '60s: a dogged, dour left-hand bat, a metronomic left-arm spinner, and a brave close fielder.
+Nadkarni made one Test century - a match-saving 122 not out against England in Kanpur in 1963-64 - and with the ball he returned figures of 34-24-24-1 and 52.4-38-43-4 (v Pakistan in Delhi in 1960-61), and 32-27-5-0 against England in Madras three years later, when he bowled 131 balls without conceding a run.

 1935